 The drive from Glasgow to Oban is one of the best in Scotland

-Leaving the Loch behind the drive north continues.
-You can choose whether to head directly west into Argyll and follow the coast via Inverary and Loch Fyne or head further north first before turning west.
-On this occasion I go for the latter – the more direct option.
-A busy route in summer, it is also spectacular in winter when the roads are empty and a rainbow of colour is visible in the glens you pass through.
-Reds, greens, yellows and browns are there beneath the mist and are completed with a dusting of snow on the peaks.
-This is Scotland.
-This is what I think of when I talk about the Highlands and the great Scottish outdoors.
+Leaving the Loch behind your Glasgow to Oban drive north continues.
+You can choose whether to head directly west into Argyll and follow the coast via Inveraray and Loch Fyne or head further north first before turning west.
+Both are magnificent options and, for a return trip, I suggest going out one way and back the other.
+Assuming the latter for the outbound journey, this is the most direct route.
+You’ll turn right at pretty Tarbet and keep the loch on your right hand side as you continue north.
+A busy route in summer, it is also spectacular off-season when the roads are quiet.
+In autumn expect a rainbow of colour in the glens you pass through.
+Reds, greens, yellows and browns are there beneath the mist.
+Winter has its own unique appeal too when the snow-topped peaks come to life.

 Next up is Loch Awe.
-You might think having just driven the length of the bigger Loch Lomond another Loch might leave you saturated but it really looks and feels completely different.
-Long and thin, the northern route is flanked by some magnificent peaks including Ben Cruachan.
-Stop by St Conan’s Kirk for a quick look at one of Scotland’s most beautifully structured buildings and for immaculate views over the water.
-If you have time, Kilchurn Castle is also one of the most stunningly located castles in Scotland on Loch Awe’s northern shore.
-After this, the next stop is Oban itself, the gateway to the isles.
-Ever-popular with travellers heading to the likes of Mull and Iona or even to the Outer Hebrides, Oban is a constantly bustling place.
-If you’re looking for more inspiration of this kind – take a look at my thoughts on top things to do on the Isle of Barra.
+You might think having just driven the length of Loch Lomond another Loch might leave you water-saturated but it really looks and feels completely different.
+Long and thin, the northern shore is flanked by some magnificent peaks including Ben Cruachan.
+Stop by the staggeringly intricate St Conan’s Kirk for a quick look at one of Scotland’s most beautifully structured buildings and for immaculate views over the water.
+En-route Kilchurn Castle is also one of the most stunningly located ruins in Scotland – you’ll find this on Loch Awe’s northern shore.
+For many the stereotypically Scottish castle, it has everything.
+Inky-black waters, stunning mountain backdrop and cragged ruins that would have poets, writers and photographers in a state of euphoria.
+Miss this at your peril.